The Ultimate GTM Checklist: B2B SaaS Edition

 Sales Process

 Without a defined process, your go-to-market strategy may not be effective.
-This is especially the case given that how businesses sell is ever-changing.
+This is especially the case given how businesses’ sales are ever-changing.
 Now, more than ever, sales leaders are facing novel challenges.

-With shorter product cycles, data-driven sales models, and rapidly shifting trends, you have to update your sales playbook often.
+With shorter product cycles, data-driven sales models, and rapidly shifting trends, your sales playbook must be updated often.

 This makes it a more agile part of your go-to-market strategy that you’d have to tend to often.
-Some aspects of the process are to define include prospecting, preparation, presentation, objection handling, closing, and follow-up procedures.
+Some aspects of the process include prospecting, preparation, presentation, objection handling, closing, and follow-up procedures.

 team members market strategy template business case